 With Alison, Hannah and Kevin, in the teeth of the sea and wild nature.

-Bedruthan Steps beach was only accessible up to October 30th this year (2011).
-I visited the day before it closed, in beautiful weather towards low tide, the only time you can get down there (+- 2 hours either side).
-It is highly atmospheric and timeless, with spherical white quartz pebbles and stones fashioned and churned up in the far back corner.
+Bedruthan Steps beach was only accessible up to the end of October.
+This visit was on the day before it closed, in beautiful weather towards low tide, which is the only time you can get down there (+- 2 hours either side).
+The beach is highly atmospheric and timeless, with spherical white quartz pebbles and stones fashioned and churned up in the far back corner.
 There are many granite intrusions on the beach.
 I also filmed a sea stack which showed the 18 foot difference between high and low tide, marked with lines of mussels.

 Bedruthan Steps beach, as seen from above at low tide.